Javopan/Siklu-TG-Monitor/README.md

 required packages to be able to run the script:

--PyQT5 - GUI & slot and signals framework
+* PyQT5 - GUI & slot and signals framework
--lxml - parsing the answers of the TG device
+* lxml - parsing the answers of the TG device
--ncclient - building and sending the xml messages to the unit
+* ncclient - building and sending the xml messages to the unit
--pandas - dataframe framework to manage the information retrived and to write it to excel
+* pandas - dataframe framework to manage the information retrived and to write it to excel
--openpyxl - excel writter
+* openpyxl - excel writter

 Many thanks and credit to the teams behind this python modules (Women and Men)